sameerg9/tracklist_scraping/README.md

 # tracklist_scraping
-gathers info about tracks in tracklist in shows from website to csv file
+gathers info about tracks in tracklists in a show from website to csv file

 ## Usage
 python scrpr0.py ...link to podcast of interest on 1001tracklist's website...